 Let’s say a homebuyer has $2,000 to spend on their monthly mortgage payment.
 If rates are 4 percent and the borrower secures a 30-year fixed conforming loan, they could take out a loan up to $419,000.

 Now let’s say rates rise 1 percentage point to 5 percent.
 With all the mortgage terms remaining equal, the borrower would have to adjust their budget to $372,500 in order to remain in their $2,000 monthly budget.
 That’s a difference of $46,500, or an 11% reduction in buying power.

 In other words, as interest rates increase, the borrower’s buying power is reduced.

 Why first-time buyers will be affected most

-If rates were to rise 1 percentage point, most first-time buyers would not be able to increase their down payment to make up the 10 percent difference in affordability.
+If rates were to rise 1 percentage point, most first-time buyers would not be able to increase their down payment to make up the difference in affordability.
 If rates increase, their only choice will be to lower their home buying budget.

 - First-time buyers can also apply for down payment assistance on many homes in our area, which can offset the stress of a rate increase.